Roseann Vanella, President

 Abraham Silverman is Counsel at NRG Energy, Inc. specializing in regulatory and litigation matters.
 Abraham joined the CASA Board of Trustees in 2017.

 Angela Venti has over 25 years of business development expertise across various industries including the auto industry, fine clothing, banking and financial services.
 Angela has been a leader in building brands and helping clients with aligning new concepts.
 Angela is Director of Practice Growth with the Alloy Silverstein Group, a tax, payroll and financial planning firm.
 Angela joined the CASA Board of Trustees in May 2018.
 She is involved in several organizations, including the South Jersey Chapter of the National Association of Women Business Owners and the Sons of Italy.
 She has been recognized in the region with the Voice of Business Award for Business Excellence by Burlington County Regional Chamber of Commerce, January 2013; Executives of the Year by South Jersey Biz, November 2013 and December 2015; and Top Women in Business Readers’ Choice by SNJ Business People.
 Angela enjoys traveling and experiencing other cultures and is a proud parent of two children.

 Patrizia “Trish” Zita co-founded Kaufman Zita Group, a lobbying and public affairs firm in 2007 and serves today as the firm’s managing business partner.
-Trish has been featured in Forbes magazine, and was also ranked among the 100 most powerful political players in New Jersey in PolitickerNJ’s “2013 Power List,” which annually ranks the most powerful and politically influential non-elected officials in New Jersey.
+Trish has been featured in Forbes magazine, and was also ranked among the 100 most powerful political players in New Jersey in PolitickerNJ’s “2013 and 2017 Power List,” which annually ranks the most powerful and politically influential non-elected officials in New Jersey.
 As a wife and mother of two, Trish believes deeply in CASA’s mission and is proud to serve on the board.